briandconnelly/nicheconstruct/paper/01_introduction.md

 Importantly, however, organisms do more than simply experience changing environments passively.
 Through their activities, their interactions with others, and even their death, organisms constantly modify their environment.
-These changes can produce evolutionary feedback loops in which environmental change alters selection, which, in turn, alters the distribution of phenotypes and their corresponding influence on the environment [@odling2003niche].
+These changes can produce evolutionary feedback loops in which environmental change alters selection, which, in turn, alters the distribution of types and their corresponding influence on the environment [@odling2003niche].
 The nature of this feedback can have dramatic evolutionary consequences.
-One critical distinction is whether the constructing phenotype or some other phenotype is most adapted in the constructed environment.
+One critical distinction is whether the constructing type or some other type is most adapted in the constructed environment.
 Under positive niche construction, selection favoring the constructor is reinforced, and evolution eventually stagnates.
-Under negative niche construction, the constructed environment favors a different phenotype than the constructor.
+Under negative niche construction, the constructed environment favors a different type than the constructor.
 In this latter case, populations find themselves continually chasing beneficial mutations as their adaptive landscape perpetually shifts.

 Here, we explore whether the selective feedbacks that result from niche construction can prolong cooperation.